solyoma/FalconBoard/README.md

             - lines completely under the marked area can be re-colored by clicking on the pen color buttons or pressing 1..5.
-            - line widths of drawings inside the selection can be changed using the right (]) and left ([) bracket keys
+            - line widths of drawings inside the selection can be changed using the right (]) and left (\[ ) bracket keys
         - if the selected area is empty you can: delete empty space from the right or from below with the Del key.
-        - copy / cut marked area and paste it into any open drawings at at any position, even into new documents
+        - copy / cut marked area and paste it into any open drawings at at any position, even into new documents or new instances
         - paste images from the clipboard (from v2.3.6)
         - press F7 to rotate the selected area right or left with any angle.
-Use Ctrl+F7 to repeat the last rotation.
+Use Shift+F7 to repeat the last rotation.
         - Rotate 90 degrees left by pressing '9' or right by pressing '0',
           180 degrees by '8', mirror vertically or horizontally by 'V' and 'H'.
-   -  Optional saving and loading sessions, option to automatic save of data and background image on exit.
+   -  Optional save and load of sessions, option to automatic save of data and background image on exit.
+   -  Option to restrict many or one instance of the program to run
    -  Print the whole document or a range of it.
 (Qt 15 does not make it possible to print just the current page or a list of pages.
-Workaround: export as pdf and print from that.)
+Workaround: export as pdf and print that.)
    - Even documents created in a dark mode can be printed as light mode ones to save paint.
    -  You may set a static background image: all you draw are on a different layer above